 Check out Gongshow’s tips on how to go from starter flow to a complete hockey salad here

-Jaromir Jagar and Patrick Kane are prime examples of Gongshow’s finished product.
+Jaromir Jagr and Patrick Kane are prime examples of Gongshow’s finished product.
 See the graphic below.

 The Minnesota State High School Hockey Tournament of 2012, had an All-Star hair team, which featured some of the best hockey hair around.

-NHLers who best rep the flow include Pat Kane, who can be credited with “bringing the mullet back,” Ryan Smyth, and Bobby Ryan.
+NHLers who best rep the flow include Patrick Kane, who can be credited with “bringing the mullet back,” Ryan Smyth, and Bobby Ryan.